JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 outputPath$ = "/Users/joeystanley/Desktop/Projects/Praat/formants.csv"
 </pre>

 We then have to decide what information we want to save.
 All we have right now is the time, the phoneme, and the first three formants.
 We'll start with that.
-In `writeFileLine:`, be sure to put `outputPath$` first, a comma, and then whatever you want to have on the top line, each separated by a comma (since we're making a comma separated value file, a csv).
-This will go just after the above snippet.
+In `writeFileLine:`, be sure to put `outputPath$` first, a comma, and then whatever you want to have on the top line, each separated by a comma.
+(We use commas as separators since we're making a csv, a "comma separated value" file.)
+Be sure to mind the quotes.

 <pre>
 writeFileLine: "'outputPath$'", "time,phoneme,F1,F2,F3"
 </pre>

-After you run this, a new spreadsheet should have been created that that top line.
+After you run this, a new spreadsheet should have been created that contains that top line.
 Now we need to add the rest of the spreadsheet.
-Lower in your code, just after the part where you extract the formants, add this block of code:
+Down inside your loop, just after the part where you extract the formants, add this block of code:

 <pre>
 # Save to a spreadsheet